-All Other Fees consisted of professional services rendered in connection with the Company's 401(k) and pension plan audits, registration statements on Form S-3 and related offerings of our common stock and consultation regarding the acquisition of Baran Institute of Technology, Inc.
+All Other Fees consisted of professional services rendered in connection with the Company's 401(k) and pension plan.

 Audit Committee Pre-Approval Policy

 The Audit Committee approves, prior to engagement, all audit and non-audit services provided by Deloitte & Touche LLP and all fees to be paid for such services.
 All services are considered and approved on an individual basis.
 In its pre-approval and review of non-audit service fees, the Audit Committee considers, among other factors, the possible effect of the performance of such services on the auditors' independence.